Growth of Sobolev norms for unbounded perturbations of the Schr\"odinger equation on flat tori: Normal form

 and $R \in \timereg\left(\R; \OPS^{m +\eta-\delta}\right)$.
-Assume now that $\eta< \min \{m, 1\}$; then both the operators in the third line of \eqref{h.pl.a.pezzi} are to be considered remainder terms, in the sense that they are of lower order with respect to the initial perturbation $V(t)$.
-Thus one proceeds looking for a time dependent family of operators $G(t)$ with the above properties and such that
+If $\eta< \min \{m, \delta\}$, both the operators in the third line of \eqref{h.pl.a.pezzi} are remainder terms, in the sense that they are of order lower than $V(t)$.
+This is the reason why time only plays the role of a parameter in the normal form construction and the rest of the proof is almost exactly as in \cite{nonris}.
+In order to be self-contained, we give the details of the proof in Appendix \ref{sec.details}.

-is in normal form, up to smoothing remainders.
-This is done following the construction in \cite{nonris}, which we now recall (see also \cite{PS10,PS12,risonante}).
-One works at the level of symbols, namely one sets $G(t) = \Op(g(t))$ and $V(t)=\Op(v(t))$ and observes that